GHOST-Aram/friendly-docs/eventcategories/docs/[id]/delete.md

 ### Authorization
 Only authenticated event organizers or system admins can delete an Event Category.

 An event category can only be deleted by its creator.
-If an admin tries to delete a document created by another admin or any venue host, the server will deny the request and respond with status code `403` (Fobbiden)
+If an admin tries to delete a document created by another admin or any event organizer, the server will deny the request and respond with status code `403` (Fobbiden).
+The vice versa is true.

 Visit [Authentication documentation](../../../authentication/authentication.md) to learn how to get an authentication token.